cs161-staff/textbook/rl/index.md

 ---
-title: RL
+title: 6.
+RL
-nav_order: 3
+nav_order: 6
 has_children: true
 ---

-# RL
+# 6. RL

 Author: Nikhil Sharma

 Edited by: Wesley Zheng

-Credit (Machine Learning and Logic notes): Some sections adapted from the textbook Artificial Intelligence: A Modern Approach.
+Credit (Machine Learning and Logic notes): Some sections adapted from the textbook *Artificial Intelligence: A Modern Approach*.

 Last updated: September 2024